MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/networkcontroller/NetworkController.md

 Gets network controller diagnostic settings.

 ### [Get-NetworkControllerDiscovery](Get-NetworkControllerDiscovery.md)
-Gets network discovery objects for Network Controller.
+Gets the network controller version and the versions of URIs supported by the controller.

 ### [Get-NetworkControllerFabricRoute](Get-NetworkControllerFabricRoute.md)
-Gets a network route or all the routes in a subnet in the Network Controller.
+Gets the routes specified for logical subnet children of the logical network objects.

 ### [Get-NetworkControllerGateway](./Get-NetworkControllerGateway.md)
 Gets the configuration of one or more gateway virtual machines.